vleplat/nmfbook/README.md

 - `examples by chapter`: contains the numerical examples from the book, classified chapter by chapter; they can be used to generate many figures presented in the book.
 It also contains some algorithms that are not NMF algorithms (e.g., lower bounds for the nonnegative rank).
 - `utils`: contains some useful functions.

 For the original MATLAB package: the book is available for free on the webpage `https://sites.google.com/site/nicolasgillis/book`.
 Please report bugs to `nicolas.gillis@umons.ac.be`.
-Python port and contributions by Valentin Leplat (`v.leplat@innopolis.ru`).
+Python port and contributions by Valentin Leplat (`valentin.leplat@gmail.com`).

 ### Implemented Algorithms (Python)